 All the machines in industry need to be maintained for a trouble free service.
 There are many types of Maintenance strategies.
 “CONDITION MONITORING” is one of the strategies which can keep the machines in working condition at its highest efficiency and avoid unwanted and costly breakdown.
 Over a period of time, the “Condition Monitoring” has been evolved in to a very sophisticated science.
 Condition monitoring is similar to monitoring the BP / Sugar and BMI of humans!
 While these parameters indicate the healthiness of humans, the Vibration, noise, temperature, current, power consumption etc indicate the condition of the machine.
 These parameters if recorded and analyzed over a period of time, tell about the condition of the machine and warn a possible failure in future.

-Keeping this in view, Indian Machine Tool Manufacturers' Association (IMTMA) has organized a two day workshop on Design of Experiments (DoE) in Solving Real Life Problems on 26 - 27 September 2013 at Bangalore.
+Keeping this in view, Indian Machine Tool Manufacturers' Association (IMTMA) has organized a two day workshop on “Condition Monitoring of Industrial Machines” on 29 - 30August 2013 at Bangalore.

 Presentations were accompanied by practical demonstrations and case studies.
 The workshop was highly interactive where participants were able to discuss specific problems in maintenance and troubleshooting with the faculty.